GenomicsAotearoa/RNA-seq-workshop/docs/6_over-representation_analysis.md

 ## Summary

+!!! info ""

     -   Once we’ve generated count data, there are a number of ways to perform a differential expression analysis.
     -   DESeq2 and edgeR model the count data, and assume a Negative Binomial distribution
     -   Limma transforms (and logs) the data and assumes normality
     -   Here we’ve seen that these three approaches give quite similar results.
     -   For Gene Set analysis, gene length needs to be accounted for, since longer transcripts are more likely to be found to be differentially expressed.
         -   GOSeq adjusts for transcript length to take this into account.
         -   It is also possible to use GOSeq with other types of annotation (e.g., Reactome or KEGG pathways).

 - - -